15 Ways We Make Santa Feel Real for Every Child

 Our goal is never to force an interaction.

 Instead, we gently earn your child's trust through conversation, play, and curiosity.
+We understand that some children are sensitive.
+We work to help sensitive children enjoy Santa.

 6. Santa Has Years of Experience Working With Children